toxicbbq/toxicbbq.github.io/index.md

 - On the DEF CON Forums: Tangential

 ## Fundraising
-For off-season fundraising, we're trying Zazzle.
-[Check out merch and get stickers all by yourself!](https://www.zazzle.com/store/toxic_bbq) Slake your thirst for merch as you pine for the heat of the grill.
-We get a tiny cut to help us keep the BBQ running smoothly.
-Anything left is donated to the [EFF](https://www.eff/org).
+Thanks to everyone that ordered shirts through our pre-BBQ fundraiser at CustomInk!
+Missed it?
+[Check out the Zazzle for merch and stickers](https://www.zazzle.com/store/toxic_bbq).
+We can't guarantee any of these will arrive by the BBQ, but we get a tiny cut to help us keep it running.
+As always, anything left is donated to the [EFF](https://www.eff.org).